rad-stack/rad_common/README.md

 ## Development

 ### Configuring
-Add a .env file in `spec/dummy` containing the `AUTHY_API_KEY` that can be obtained from another developer (we use the same one for all projects in dev/test)
+Add a .env file in `spec/dummy` containing the `AUTHY_API_KEY` that can be obtained by creating an authy app or from another developer

 ### Running
 `bundle exec rails s`